DataDog/dd-sdk-ios/.github/ISSUE_TEMPLATE/crash_report.md

 📝 Give us the crash report or stack trace, describe the problem in details and answer the questions.

+### Reproduction

+Provide a self-contained, concise snippet of code that can be used to reproduce the issue.
+For more complex issues provide a repo with the smallest sample that reproduces the bug.

+Avoid including business logic or unrelated code, it makes diagnosis more difficult.
+The code sample should be an SSCCE.
+See http://sscce.org/ for details.
+In short, please provide a code sample that we can copy/paste, run and reproduce.

 ---

 #### Datadog SDK versions: